-- CT Time Server to provide consistent time to all participant systems - ATNA Audit Record Repository with support for the ATX: FHIR Feed Option to capture audit events and provide appropriate audit log access for security and privacy use-cases - PMIR Patient Identity Source and Patient Identity Manager to provide patient identity lookup by demographics or identity, and to receive create and update of patient identity from participants - SVCM Terminology Repository Provide vocabulary and value set management within the Community - mCSD Care Services Selective Supplier a Provider Directory to enable endpoint lookup and optionally provider identity management - There are other useful actors that are compatible with MHDS, but are not required by the MHDS Profile: - NPFS File Manager Provide files that are needed in the community but are not patient specific such as policy documents
+- The HIE Central Infrastructure is a set of Services based on IHE Profiles as shown in Figure 50.1-2: - CT Time Server to provide consistent time to all participant systems - ATNA Audit Record Repository with support for the ATX: FHIR Feed Option to capture audit events and provide appropriate audit log access for security and privacy use-cases - PMIR Patient Identity Source and Patient Identity Manager to provide patient identity lookup by demographics or identity, and to receive create and update of patient identity from participants - SVCM Terminology Repository Provide vocabulary and value set management within the Community - mCSD Care Services Selective Supplier a Provider Directory to enable endpoint lookup and optionally provider identity management

+There are other useful actors that are compatible with MHDS, but are not required by the MHDS Profile:

-- mXDE Data Element Extractor to enable QEDm access to data elements derived from published documents - QEDm Clinical Data Source to enable access to data elements (aka FHIR clinical Resources) - mACM Alert Communication Manager to enable community supported alert communications - In addition to these IHE-defined actors, the Community will also select how they will manage Digital Certificates through a Certificate Authority, and other functionalities and non-functional requirements such as response-time, service-level-agreements, remediation-planning, remediation-access, etc. - The Document Registry and the supporting services listed above provide a set of services that make up a Document Sharing Infrastructure that is based on FHIR.
-This set of services enable Systems that Publish Documents and Systems that Consume Documents.
-Additionally, the mXDE Profile may be used to make the information in the Document Sharing infrastructure more consumable as FHIR Resources using QEDm.
-These client of the MHDS services use the existing profiles and are not specifically constrained by the MHDS Profile.
-See Section X.6 for more details on Cross Profile Considerations of System that publishes documents, System that consumes documents, and System that consumers clinical data elements.
+- NPFS File Manager Provide files that are needed in the community but are not patient specific such as policy documents - mXDE Data Element Extractor to enable QEDm access to data elements derived from published documents - QEDm Clinical Data Source to enable access to data elements (aka FHIR clinical Resources) - mACM Alert Communication Manager to enable community supported alert communications

+In addition to these IHE-defined actors, the Community will also select how they will manage Digital Certificates through a Certificate Authority, and other functionalities and non-functional requirements such as response-time, service-level-agreements, remediation-planning, remediation-access, etc.

+The Document Registry and the supporting services listed above provide a set of services that make up a Document Sharing Infrastructure that is based on FHIR.
+This set of services enable systems that publish documents and systems that consume documents.
+Additionally, the mXDE

+380 Profile may be used to make the information in shared documents more consumable as FHIR Resources using QEDm Profile.
+See Section 50.6 Cross Profile Considerations for more details.

-X.1.1 Actor Descriptions and Actor Profile Requirements
+50.1.1 Actor Descriptions and Actor Profile Requirements